yavormilchev/my-places/README.md

   ID format** — there's no documented conversion from what Takeout exports.
 Decoding real Place IDs showed they're base64url of a small protobuf message holding the URL's embedded ID as raw bytes — fully local, no API call needed, and confirmed against the live API for multiple real places before being trusted.
-- **Re-importing doesn't just add places — it reconciles.** Removing a place from Google Maps removes it from the database too on the next import, with a safety guard against ever treating "the API had a bad day this run" the same as "you actually removed this."
+- **Re-importing doesn't just add places — it reconciles, scoped to the list being imported.** Removing a place from a saved list removes it from the database too on the next import of that list, with a safety guard against ever treating "the API had a bad day this run" the same as "you actually removed this" — and without touching any other list's places in the process.

 ## Stack